Kimberlee97/tp/docs/UserGuide.md

 </div>
 &nbsp;

-#### Adding a meeting while creating a contact: `add`

-You can include a meeting date and time when adding a new contact.
-This allows you to log client appointments, property viewings, or consultations right from the start — helping you stay organised and save time.

-**Format:** `add n/NAME p/PHONE e/EMAIL a/ADDRESS s/STAGE m/MEETING_DATETIME`

-**How it works:**
-* Adds a new contact together with a scheduled meeting.
-* `MEETING_DATETIME` must follow **YYYY-MM-DD HH:mm** in `24-HOUR` format.
-  Example: `2025-11-03 14:00` (3 Nov 2025, 2:00 PM)
-* You can omit the `m/` prefix if the contact does not have a scheduled meeting.
-* Click on the contact after adding to reveal the contact card with full information on the right panel.

-**Example:**
 * `add n/Kevin Tan p/87438807 e/jade@ex.com a/Blk 30 s/prospect m/2025-11-03 14:00`
   * Adds a new contact with a scheduled meeting on `3 Nov 2025, 2:00 PM`.
 &nbsp;